Tips for Surviving a Long Cruise Updated 10.04.2017

 Surviving a long cruise.
 Say what?
 The words “survive” and “cruise” don’t go together.
-But you’d be surprised at how frequently Alan and I are asked about how we survive our long cruises.
-After the 52-day cruise from Vancouver to Singapore last year, many of our baby boomer travel friends were curious about spending that much time on the sea, away from home.
+But you’d be surprised at how frequently Alan and I are asked about how we survive long cruises.
+After our first long cruise, a 52-day cruise from Vancouver to Singapore, many baby boomer travel friends were curious about spending that much time on the sea, away from home.
 So to answer your questions, I’ve interviewed myself in the first of my new “Survivor” series.

 Why do you take such long cruises?